greyquill/ProjectManager/VERCEL_KV_SETUP.md

 1. Search for **"Vercel KV"** in the Marketplace
 2. Follow the same steps as above

-### Step 2: Environment Variables (Automatic)
+### Step 2: Verify Environment Variables

-Vercel will automatically add the required environment variables to your project:
+After installing Redis from the Marketplace, Vercel should automatically add the required environment variables.
+However, you need to verify they're set correctly:

 **For Upstash Redis:**
 - `UPSTASH_REDIS_REST_URL`